 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
+This is a measure of the percentage of long-term care residents who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile